- Why Import Plants?

 If needed, you can make any necessary changes to plants you've imported.
-To do so, follow the instructions on our Edit Plant Information page.
+To do so, follow the instructions in our Edit Plant Information documentation.

 Any changes you make to each plant you've imported will apply to the current project, but not to the template or project you sourced when importing the plant.

 Importing Plant Subcategories (Groups) from a Project Template

 Our Plant Manager allows you to organize plants within the four categories into subcategories, or groups (available in the menu pictured to the left).

 These subcategories are currently available on a project-by-project basis, which means you won't be able to import them when importing plants from a template.

 We have plans to engineer this ability into our software.
 In the meantime, you can follow our workaround instructions for importing plant subcategories from a template.